Jewish art music movement: Jewish art music outside Russia

 In 1932, Miriam Zunser, together with Saminsky, Joseph Yasser and others, founded MAILAMM (known by its Hebrew acronym), an institute for the study and promotion of Jewish music in Palestine and the United States; it was one of the predecessor organizations to the American Society for Jewish Music, which formed under that name in 1974.

 Solomon Rosowsky moved to Israel, and later to the United States, where he continued composing, teaching and researching Jewish music.

 Jacob Weinberg moved to Israel in 1922 after being persecuted in Odessa by the Bolsheviks.
 In 1927 his opera "The Pioneers" won first prize in the Sesquicentennial composition contest.
 With the prize money, he was able to migrate to New York.
-His religious works were performed in New York City at Temple Emanuel, (where he became a "house composer"), as well as the Park Avenue Syngagogue and the 92nd St. Y. He joined the music faculty of Hunter College and the (now defunct) NY College of Music.
+His religious works were performed in New York City at Temple Emanuel, (where he became a "house composer"), as well as the Park Avenue Synagogue and the 92nd St. Y. He joined the music faculty of Hunter College and the (now defunct) NY College of Music.
 He continued to compose, perform, and teach.
 His comic opera, "The Pioneers" ("Hechalutz") (1924) was performed in concerts at Carnegie Hall in February, 1941 and again in February, 1947, and in the 1930s at City Center (then called "The Mecca Temple", with its Moorish architecture).
 It was also performed in Berlin in the 1930s by the Kulturbund, featuring the great soprano Mascha Benya.
 Her aria "Song of Solomon" was more recently performed in 1998 by soprano Harolyn Blackwell at Lincoln Center's Avery Fisher Hall in a gala "Salute to Israel's 50th Birthday" concert conducted by Leon Botstein with the American Symphony Orchestra.
 A production of "The Pioneers" is planned for Brooklyn College in the fall, 2015 to celebrate the opening of their new performing arts center.
 A concert version of this opera was produced by his granddaughter, Ellen L. Weinberg, in NYC in 2012 and can be seen on YouTube.